 For the strawberry whipped cream:

-- Place the strawberries and 1 tbsp of water in a small saucepan over a medium heat until they have released their juices (about 3-4 minutes).
-Press the cooked strawberries through the small sieve to remove the seeds, return the juice to the pan and cook further until it reduced in volume to about 1 tbsp.
-Allow it to cool.
+- Place the strawberries and 1 tablespoon of water in a small saucepan over a medium heat until they have released their juices (about 3-4 minutes).
+Press the cooked strawberries through the small sieve to remove the seeds, return the juice to the pan and cook further until it reduced in volume to about 1 tablespoon Allow it to cool.